Nazan Öncel

 Durum Şarkıları

-Öncel writes most of her own songs - as well as notable hits for other artists - and shows a consistent knack for distilling disparate influences to enrich her own emotional expression; though I'm not competent to judge, she's also widely praised for her lyrical prowess.
+Öncel writes nearly all her own songs as well as notable hits for other artists, and shows a consistent knack for distilling disparate influences to enrich her own emotional expression; though I'm not competent to judge, she's also widely praised for her lyrical prowess.

 For me, though, her crowning glory is her seasoned, sweet/sour voice, which always sounds unforced and confident even - or especially - when she's at her most sorrowful.

+Music and Women’s Rights in Modern Turkey" - and it's on the net but I don't know if it's supposed to be so I'm not linking it.
 It's not easy to express the range of her talents, but I'll make a couple of culturally insensitive comparisons: imagine the hit-making ability of Daniela Mercury with the gravitas of Mercedes Sosa, or if you can, picture Joan Armatrading crossed with Robert John "Mutt" Lange.
+And while at first glance she and Catherine Ringer have nothing in common, my gut says they're analogous somehow.
+She has a pretty amazing artist site with loads of videos including her hits and most of the ones she wrote for others.

 (DBW)